-Special FX Make-Up: If you are doing heavy latex make-up/FX for your entry to streamline the Workmanship Judging, it is fine to bring a photograph of your OWN makeup trail tests to give the Workmanship Judges your “this is what it will look like” schpiel…and then be in full make up by 6pm call for the show.
-This will hopefully alleviate much stress for all.
+- Special FX Make-Up Judging: If you are doing heavy make-up/FX for your entry, you may bring a photograph of your OWN makeup trail tests to give the Workmanship Judges to streamline the Workmanship Judging.
+You must be in full make up by 6:00PM call for the Masquerade itself.

 - All persons who enter the Masquerade or perform on stage, visible to the audience or not, must sign the liability release form.